populse/mia_processes/docs/source/documentation/bricks/stats/spm/EstimateModel.rst

 Model Estimation using classical (ReML - Restricted Maximum Likelihood) algorithms (SPM12 fMRI model estimation).

-The beta weights for each condition will be estimated.
+This step willl estimate on fitted data the parameters of the model created during the model specification stage, i.e. estimate the value of the β associated with each conditions.

 Bayesian methods are not implemented in this brick.
-If you need to use Bayesian method, please open a `ticket <https://github.com/populse/mia_processes/issues>`_
+If you need to use Bayesian methods, please open a `ticket <https://github.com/populse/mia_processes/issues>`_

 --------------------------------------